How to Choose the Right Woven Wire Mesh Supplier

 3. Get the Right Material

-This one is specific to the wire mesh world.
+This one is specific to the world of woven wire mesh.
 There are lots of places out there to get woven wire mesh.
 Some companies manufacture their own woven wire in house and others outsource depending on specification or alloy type or even just availability.
 For example, here at W.S.
 Tyler, we have parent and sister companies all around the world.
 This gives us a huge network of different types and qualities of mesh.

 While this is generally a good thing, it is important that you as the customer know where your material is from and that you are getting the right mesh for your needs.